Diseases & Conditions

 Idiopathic scoliosis is not caused by an injury or trauma.

 Could I have prevented it?

-No, your chances of developing scoliosis is probably determined by your genetic makeup.
+No, your chance of developing scoliosis is probably determined by your genetic makeup.
 Nothing you have done caused your curve.
 Because the causes of idiopathic scoliosis are not fully understood, it is hard to determine how to prevent it.
-In terms of genetic causes, there really is not much to do about a childs predisposition to developing scoliosis.
+In terms of genetic causes, there really is not much to do about a child's predisposition to developing scoliosis.

 Common Questions About Screening for Scoliosis

 Scoliosis is often first detected during a regular check-up with the pediatrician.